-Jimmy Pasquale was the co-founder and recording guitarist of the Meridian, Mississippi-based group Darryl Vincent and The Flares between 1955 and 1959 and they saw the release of several recordings including 'Daddy's Goin' Batty', 'Mercy Me', 'Wild Wild Party' and 'Because I Love You'.
+Jimmy Pasquale was the co-founder and recording guitarist of the Meridian, Mississippi-based group Darryl Vincent & The Flares between 1955 and 1959, and saw the release of several recordings, including 'Daddy's Goin' Batty', 'Mercy Me', 'Wild Wild Party' and 'Because I Love You'.

-In 1971, the band signed with Astro Records, based in Mobile, Alabama where they recorded one album.
+In 1971, The Flares signed with Astro Records, which was based in Mobile, Alabama where they recorded one album.

 Jimmy Pasquale's career expanded over forty years since those early teenage days.
-In 1986, he co-founded the Nashville recording studio Magic Tracks with jazz guitarist Mike Elliott and business man Charles Tucker.
+In 1986, Jimmy co-founded the Nashville recording studio, Magic Tracks, with jazz guitarist Mike Elliott and businessman Charles Tucker.

-Jimmy Pasquale has co-written with Hall of Fame singer/songwriter Mickey Newbury, Bobby Whitlock (of Derek and the Dominoes fame) and Grammy Award Winner Johnny Christopher.
+Jimmy Pasquale has co-written with Hall of Fame singer / songwriter Mickey Newbury (Sunday 19 May 1940 - Sunday 29 September 2002), Bobby Whitlock (of Derek & The Dominoes fame) and Grammy Award Winner Johnny Christopher.

-Jimmy Pasquale's compositions have been recorded by a number of very important artists:
+Jimmy Pasquale's compositions have been recorded by a number of very important artists, including the following:

 Ed Bruce recorded Jimmy Pasquale's 'Someone Who Would Care' and included the track on 'Tell 'Em I've Gone Crazy' (MCA Records, 1984).

-Gene Watson recorded Jimmy Pasquale's 'Bottle Of Tears' and included the track on 'Starting New Memories' (Epic Records, 1986).
+Gene Watson recorded Jimmy Pasquale's 'Bottle of Tears' (co-written with Joe Allen and D. Lay) and included the track on 'Starting New Memories' (Epic Records, 1986).